-The ES3528MV2 and ES3528MV2-DC are intelligent switches with 24 10/100BASE-T ports, and four Gigabit combination ports1 that are comprised of an RJ-45 port and an SFP transceiver slot.
+The ECS3510-28MT switch is a intelligent switch with 24 10/100BASE-T ports, and four Gigabit combination ports1 that are comprised of an RJ-45 port and an SFP transceiver slot.
 There is also an SNMP-based management agent embedded on the main board.
-This agent supports both inband and out-of-band access for managing the switch.
+This agent supports both in-band and out-of-band access for managing the switch.

-These switches provide a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
-They bring order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, and empower multimedia applications with multicast switching and CoS services.
+This switch provides a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
+It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, and empower multimedia applications with multicast switching and CoS services.